COS 484: Natural Language Processing

 Schedule

 Lecture schedule is tentative and subject to change.
-All assignments are due at 1:59pm EST before the lectures.
+All assignments are due at 11:59pm EST on Tuesdays.
+Check the schedule for exact dates

 Week Date Topics Readings Assignments

-1 Mon (1/27) Introduction to NLP 1.
+1 Tue (1/27) Introduction + Language Models 1.
 Advances in natural language processing

 2. Human Language Understanding & Reasoning